 Laura Henderson is a technology executive who created an award-winning high-performance culture as CEO.
 After nearly two decades of successfully leveraging technological advancements for the betterment of businesses across a variety of industries, Laura set out to close the K12 education gap with the creation of a personalized learning software application.
 She raised 1.2m in capital funding and in 2014 launched Epiphany Learning.
 She is thrilled to serve on the board of a nonprofit, My Friend Linkin.
 In 2012, she was awarded Milwaukee Journal Sentinel’s Women of Influence Award.
 Laura has six children and devotes her time to them and loves to camp.

-Dolores, aka Naudia's mom, is an Assistant Professor of English at Carroll University and MSOE and has her doctorate in Literacy.
-She's also the secretary of the New Berlin Library Board, active in her Croatian culture, and almost done with her doctorate in Literacy.
+Dolores, aka Naudia's mom, is an Instructor of English at Carroll University and has her doctorate in Literacy.
+She's also the secretary of the New Berlin Library Board and is active in her Croatian culture.
 She loves to help families and loves the personalization My Friend Linkin gives each child.
 She is excited to watch kids learn about the writing process and then see results from that process.
 She loves to swim with her kids, watch movies with her family and take family bike rides (and sometimes the dogs as well).
 Email her: firstname.lastname@example.org

 Meg McKenzie is a Milwaukee radio and TV personality.
 You may have heard her as one half of “Murphy & Meg in the Morning” on 95.7 BIG or you may have seen her hosting “Fox Focus” segments on Fox 6 TV or filling in on “Real Milwaukee.”
 She served as Game Host for the Milwaukee Admirals for ten years and has emceed countless charity events for non-profit organizations such as the ALS Association of Wisconsin and Make-A-Wish Wisconsin.
 She also owns “Meg McKenzie Photography,” specializing in wedding, family and newborn photography.
 She and her husband have four children and are proud to call New Berlin home.